raystack/dagger/docs/advance/longbow+.md

 In the above example, customer_id along with a delimiter and reversed timestamp will form the Bigtable row key.
 Values of order_number, driver_id and location will be serialized using SampleBookingInfo proto and will be inserted under `proto` column in the Bigtable row.

 ### Configurations
-Longbow+ is also entirely driven via SQL query like longbow, i.e. on the basis of the presence of certain columns we identify longbow+ parameters.
+Longbow+ writer is also entirely driven via SQL query like longbow, i.e. on the basis of the presence of certain columns we identify longbow+ writer parameters.
 Following configs should be passed via SQL query as shown in the above example.

 ## `longbow_write_key`